There are many ways to support the work of the Coastal Georgia Foundation to strengthen philanthropy for our coastal communities.

-There are many different types of funds and each can serve your needs, whether you're looking for short-term flexibility in your giving, or, a long-term legacy.
-Explore the types of funds to find what is right for you or contact our office for more information.
+There are many different types of funds and each can serve your needs, whether you're looking for short-term flexibility in your giving or a long-term legacy.
+Explore the Foundation's funds to find what is right for you or contact our office for more information.

 Give to the Coastal Georgia Foundation's Unrestricted Fund

-The Coastal Georgia Foundation's Unrestricted Fund supports the annual operating expenses of the Coastal Georgia Foundation.
-Your gift to this fund creates a revenue source so the Foundation can continue to be the community's philanthropic knowledge expert and charitable resource manager forever.
+The Coastal Georgia Foundation's Unrestricted Fund supports the annual operating expenses of the Foundation.
+Your gift to this fund creates a revenue source so the Foundation can continue to be the community's philanthropic knowledge expert and charitable resource manager.

 Give to the Coastal Community Endowment

-The Coastal Community Endowment is a permanent fund that supports and will continue to support for future generations, a broad range of identified community needs from feeding the hungry, educating youth, protecting our coastal environment, nourishing the arts, revitalizing neighborhoods to a myriad of social services and much, much more.
-This fund also makes a contribution to our competitive Community Impact Fund grants program, which runs annually beginning in February to support programs serving at-risk youth and their caregivers.
+The Coastal Community Endowment is a permanent fund that supports a broad range of community needs from feeding the hungry, educating youth, protecting our coastal environment, nourishing the arts, revitalizing neighborhoods and more.
+This fund also contributes to our competitive Community Impact Fund grants program, which runs annually beginning in January to support programs serving at-risk youth and their caregivers.